merryface/show-me-the-money/readme.md

 Base salary entry.
 Only takes a number same as or greater than 0.

 ### `isCaptain`
-A boolean that determines whether the user is a captain, which allows for modifications.
+A boolean that determines whether the user is a captain, which allows for rank based pay modifications.

 ### `dutyDays`
 This is a parameter to calculate per diems paid.
 It is displayed as "Per diem days" on the frontend.
 Only takes a number.
 The per diem rate is 70 euros. therefore `dutyDays*70` is used for the calculation and then added to the base pay into a total.